Runner’s Knee Rehab Resources >>

 If Your Symptoms Don’t Fit This Pattern

-If you have knee pain symptoms that don’t fit into the descriptions above, such as:
+If you have knee pain symptoms that don’t fit into the descriptions above, such as (but not limited to):

 It’s likely you have a different knee injury, not falling under the banner of PFPS or ITBS.
 You should certainly seek a professional opinion.